lyonscode/lyonscode.github.io/_posts/2025-07-21-tryhackme-warzone-2-write-up.md

 ---
 The TryHackMe room "Warzone 2" can be found [here](https://tryhackme.com/room/warzonetwo).

+> You work as a Tier 1 Security Analyst L1 for a Managed Security Service Provider (MSSP).
+Again, you're tasked with monitoring network alerts.
+>
+> An alert triggered: **Misc activity**, **A Network Trojan Was Detected**, and **Potential Corporate Privacy Violation**.
+>
+> The case was assigned to you.
+Inspect the PCAP and retrieve the artifacts to confirm this alert is a true positive.

 ### What was the alert signature for **A Network Trojan was Detected**?